iamvijaydev/react-base-code/README.md

 React base code
 ===============

-An opiniated base tech stack for a morden React app.
+An opinionated base tech stack for a modern React app.

-## Tech stack
+## Tech Stack
 - **react:** The main UI library
 - **redux:** The main state management library
 - **styled-components:** The styling and theming library